-We asked for the fondue rucksack and within a few minutes, received a backpack filled with all the fixings for fondue, including a fondue pot, bread, wine, and of course, cheese.
+We asked for the fondue rucksack and within a few minutes, received a backpack filled with all the fixings for fondue.
+There was a nice little fondue pot with a can of sterno and matches, bread, wine and wine glasses, and of course, cheese.
 Then we received a map to the Big Fondue Pot.

 A 30 minute hike out of town, past a few lovely chalets and up a hillside filled with cows took us to a beautiful meadow and a view that is simply postcard perfect Switzerland.

 Making Fondue in a Really Big Fondue Pot

 After removing the cover, which was kind of like taking the cover off of a hot tub, we found a big wooden table as the center of the pot, surrounded by wooden benches at the edges.
 Did you notice that the fencing around the pot was made with over-sized fondue forks?
 Such cute details.

 It took less than 15 minutes to unpack our rucksack, light the sterno can and get the cheese all bubbly.
 Then we simply sat back and enjoyed the cheese, the Chasselas, which is a Swiss wine available only in Switzerland.
 As twilight came to the mountain sky, we sipped the last of the wine and packed up our rucksack for the brief hike back to town.